amaan-zafar/Timer-Stopwatch/README.md

 # Timer-Stopwatch

-My Second Flutter Project
+My third flutter Project

-## Getting Started
+## Features Implemented

 - Used dark theme
 - Used Timer() and Stopwatch() class